CCSI-Toolset/measurement-optimization/README.md

   `conda install -c conda-forge cvxpy`

   Step 4: install `Mosek`.
-You need to validate a liscence for using this solver, see the link: https://docs.mosek.com/latest/install/installation.html
+You need to validate a license for using this solver, see the link: https://docs.mosek.com/latest/install/installation.html

 ### Software versions we use for the results